 Staterooms feature the Carnival comfort bed and a flatscreen TV.
 Deluxe Oceanview staterooms have a bathroom with shower, a separate washroom sink and a junior tub.

 The Cloud 9 Spa rooms have exclusive access to spa amenities.
 The family cabins can accommodate up to five passengers.
 The Cove Balconies, located on the lower Riviera Deck, are an alternative to the larger balcony staterooms.
 These balconies feature small patios with ocean views.

-The Carnival Magic has a range of entertainment venues including the Serenity, an adults-only area located on top of the ship, and the auditorium on deck 3, which will host entertainment shows.
+The Carnival Magic has a range of entertainment venues including the Serenity, an adults-only area located on top of the ship, and the auditorium on deck 3, which hosts entertainment shows.

-Club O2 is a teens-only area that will offer movies, music, videogames and Karaoke.
-Camp Carnival will offer a wide range of activities designed for children from two to 11 years.
-Circle C is a dedicated area for kids between 12-14 years, and will host a variety of activities.
+Club O2 is a teens-only area that offers movies, music, videogames and Karaoke.
+Camp Carnival offers a wide range of activities designed for children from two to 11 years.
+Circle C is a dedicated area for kids between 12-14 years, and host a variety of activities.

 The ship has two freshwater pools.
 The aft pool features whirlpools while the main pool has a theatre.
 A miniature golf course and an expansive WaterWorks aqua park with multiple water slides is located on deck 12.

 Wi-Fi connectivity is provided across the ship.
 The Cloud 9 Spa occupies an area of 23,750ft² and features a thalassotherapy pool, thermal suite and an elaborate spa and gymnasium.